wiseaidev/awesome-python/README.md

 > If you are looking for a way to contribute to the project, please refer to the [`Guideline`][00].

-> If you find this repository helpful in one way or another, I would be forever grateful to share it on social media platforms so it can reach more people around the globe.
-Thank you in advance!

 > Don't forget to slap that ⭐ button an odd number of times ;-)